-• raise() on page 2-23
+raise() on page 2-22.

-2.52 user_heap_extend()
+2.50 user_heap_extend()

 Defined in rt_misc.h, this function can be defined to return extra blocks of memory, separate from the initial one, to be used by the heap.

-If defined, this function must return the size and base address of an eight-byte aligned heap extension block.
+If defined, this function must return the size and base address of a heap extension block: